matomo-org/developer-documentation/docs/5.x/tests-ui.md

 * Go to the Tests travis build: [https://travis-ci.org/matomo-org/matomo](https://travis-ci.org/matomo-org/matomo) and select the build containing `TEST_SUITE=UITests`
 * Find the build you are interested in.
 The UI tests build will be run for each commit in each branch, so if you're looking to resolve a specific failure, you'll have to find the build for the commit you've made.
-* In the build output, at the beginning of the test output, there will be a link to a image diff viewer.
+* In the build output, at the beginning of the test output, there will be a link to an image diff viewer.
 It will look something like this:

       View UI failures (if any) here https://builds-artifacts.matomo.org/ui-tests.master/1837.1/screenshot-diffs/diffviewer.html